Aluminum Beams in the Construction Industry

 Importance in Construction

 The strength-to-weight ratio of aluminum is a key factor that makes it a popular choice in construction.
-This metric signifies how much load a material can bear relative to its weight.
+This metric shows how much load a material can bear relative to its weight.
 In practical terms, this high ratio allows for the construction of lighter yet sturdy structures, which translates to savings in foundation and material costs and easier and faster installation.

 Comparison to Steel